The Voice (Lil Durk album): Commercial performance

 The Voice debuted at number 46 on the US Billboard 200 chart, earning 23,000 album-equivalent units in its first week with 1 day of sales.
 The album was released on Thursday so the album's first-week sales came from just one day of activity due to it being the last day of the tracking week.
 In its second week, the album climbed to number three on the chart, earning an additional 66,000 units.
 The album sold 87,000 units the week the deluxe was released.
 This became Lil Durk's third US top-ten album.
 In its third week, the album climbed to number two on the chart, earning 48,000 more units.
 In its fourth week, the album dropped to number five on the chart, earning 42,000 units, bringing its four-week total to 179,000 units.
-On March 4, 2021, it was reported that the album sold over 500,000 copies and is eligible to be certified Gold.
+On March 4, 2021, it was reported that the album moved over 500,000 units and is eligible to be certified Gold.
 Geffen Records marketed the album for very short time, as Alamo Records was acquired by Sony Music in June 2021 and its distribution passed to Sony quickly after.